Faster Delivery = Happy Users

 This approach to training will prove more effective with more active sponsors, and with clearly-defined metrics of success.
 Throwing a bunch of information at your end-users can work occasionally, but it’s always better to have peer-supported learning with clear goals.

 At this point, it’s worth noting that this is all assumes that the migration process was seamless.
 This is not always the case.

 The aforementioned security benefits of Microsoft’s cloud services aren’t a given.
 They can be available in every environment, but they need to be configured correctly, or your setup will be vulnerable to malicious actors.
-Moreover, as with any large-scale migration, there can be unforeseen complexities in the way of achieving cloud email.
+As with any large-scale migration, there can be unforeseen challenges that complicate the journey to the cloud.

 Most IT teams are capable of handling this.
-However, most IT teams don’t have the time.
-They already have a job to do.
-Accordingly, giving your IT team the job of migrating to a new email system while managing the old one—as well as everything else—is a sure-fire way of increasing the risk of misconfiguration or worse.
+However, the reality is, most IT teams don’t have the time.
+Giving your IT team the job of migrating to a new email system while managing the old one—as well as everything else—is a sure-fire way of increasing the risk of misconfiguration or worse.

 This is where we come in.
-With our new Office 365 Accelerator program, we work with enterprises at every stage of the process, combining our expertise with theirs to accomplish smooth migration.
-Rather than coming in with a pre-set procedure, through workshops and information gathering, we develop an adoption plan specific to your environment.
-Then, after the migration is completed, we stay on and help initiate end-user training, as well as take care of any post-adoption hiccups.
+With our new Office 365 Accelerator program, we work with enterprises at every stage of the process, combining our expertise with theirs to accomplish a smooth migration.
+Rather than coming in with a pre-set procedure, through workshops and information gathering, we develop an adoption plan specific to the needs of your people and environment.
+After the migration is completed, we stay on and help initiate end-user training, while providing ongoing support to take care of any post-adoption hiccups.